 Students have weekly classes in the Library Media Center.
 Library Media instruction includes four areas of focus: 1) Book Knowledge & Selection, 2) Library Organization, 3) Computer Skills and 4) Research Skills.
 A variety of lessons and activities will be planned for each grade level.
 Research skills instruction will relate to STEAM topics being covered in the grade-level core curricula.
 Fifteen minutes of each library class is devoted to students selecting and checking out their library books.

 Students may check out one book each week.
 They must return the book before they may check out their next book.
-Families must pay for lost or damaged books is both expected and appreciated.
+Payment for lost or damaged books is both expected and appreciated.

 Students are expected to show King Core Values in the library by being respectful and caring of each other and of the library materials.